ben20471/HelloWorldCollection/README.md

 # Hello, World!
 Collection
 This repository contains a bunch of "Hello, World!" written in different languages, because why not?
 # Languages
-The languages currently on this repository currently are:
+The languages currently on this repository are:
 - C
 - C++
 - Batch